xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 		</tr>
 		<tr>
 			<td style="width: 417px;">
-				<p>You want the Test Run in Katalon Studio to be created accordingly with the test execution reports and results uploaded to its corresponding Test Run in ADO to get the test status and have sufficient materials for debugging.</p>
+				<p>Automatically create the Test Run in Katalon Studio with the test execution reports and results uploaded to its corresponding Test Run in ADO to get the test status and have sufficient materials for debugging.</p>
 			</td>
 			<td style="width: 481px;">
 				<p>Do as follows:</p>